gruns/furl/API.md

 ### Encoding

-Furl handles encoding for you, and furl's philosophy on encoding is simple: URL strings should always be percent-encoded.
+Furl handles encoding for you, and furl's philosophy on encoding is simple: raw URL strings should always be percent-encoded.

 ```python
 >>> f = furl()